Architecture of Wales: Long houses and the long house controversy

-A good example of a long house is Cilewent Farmhouse from Llansanffraid Cwmteuddwr, nr Rhayader, Radnorshire which has been reconstructed at St Fagans.
+A good example of a long house is Cilewent Farmhouse from Llansanffraid Cwmteuddwr, near Rhayader, Radnorshire which has been reconstructed at St Fagans.
 This is a long-house, with cattle being accommodated at one end and humans at the other, with a passageway between the two parts.
 This type of farmhouse was once common in mid- and south Wales.
 This cruck and timber-framed house was originally built about 1470 as an open hall house.
 The original timber walls were rebuilt in stone in 1734, with the date being carved on the head of the entrance door frame.
 All that remains of the original house are the two cruck trusses in the cow house and the timber-framed partition between the cow house and the dwelling.
-Another re-construction at St Fagans is Hendre'r-ywydd Uchaf Farmhouse from Llangynhafal in Denbighshire.
+Another reconstruction at St Fagans is Hendre'r-ywydd Uchaf Farmhouse from Llangynhafal in Denbighshire.
 This a cruck-framed hall-house dendrochronologically dated to 1508 and typical of the better class of Welsh farmhouse in the late Middle Ages.
 The building is divided into five bays, the lower two used for housing for cattle and horses, the centre bay serving as a work-room and the upper two comprising the open hall and a bedroom.
 The outside walls are timber-framed, the panels being in-filled with wattle and daubed with clay.
-Both the daubed panels and the timber work are limewashed as was common in the Middle Ages.
+Both the daubed panels and the timberwork are limewashed as was common in the Middle Ages.
 The open hearth is placed in the centre of the hall, smoke from the fire escaping through the roof and the unglazed windows.
 Excavations in 2003 by Bill Britnell at Tŷ Draw at Llanarmon Mynydd Mawr in north Powys have done much to elucidate the relationship of the cow house with the hall of a longhouse.
-This is a classic three unit hall house of longhouse type.
+This is a classic three-unit hall house of longhouse type.
 It has an open hall of two bays set between inner and outer rooms, the outer room acting as a cow byre.
 Dendrochrononology on the roof purlins suggest that Tŷ Draw was completed shortly after 1479–80 and it has been possible to suggest from this dating that the house was built by Hywel ap Rees.
 In the byre area, which was accessed by door, a series of small post holes were noted, that have been interpreted as wickerwork hurdles.
 These would have provided stalls for cattle which were overwintered from November to March each year.
-Similar evidence for stalls for cattle have been found at Tŷ Mawr and Tyddyn Llwydion in Montgomeryshire.
+Similar evidence for stalls for cattle has been found at Tŷ Mawr and Tyddyn Llwydion in Montgomeryshire.